Home > Business > Training > Effectively identify the training needs of your employees

 • Inform the employee about VAE.

-This is therefore an opportunity to determine your support and/or training needs, reconciling, as much as possible, the company's strategy and your own aspirations, while ensuring that your employability is maintained.
-The professional interview results in the drafting of a document, a copy of which is given to the employee.
+It is therefore an opportunity to determine the employee's needs in terms of support and/or training, reconciling as far as possible the company's strategy and the employee's own aspirations, while ensuring that the employee's employability is maintained.
+A document is drawn up during the professional interview, and a copy is given to the employee.

-[To note] This meeting – which must be distinguished from the annual assessment interview – is obligatory in all companies and for all employees.
-And this, regardless of their employment contract.
+[Note] This meeting - which should be distinguished from the annual appraisal interview - is compulsory in all companies and for all employees.
+Regardless of their employment contract.

-3/ Manage training with the skills development plan
+3/ Managing training with the skills development plan

-Le skills development plan – ex-training plan – constitutes the “dashboard” which brings together all the training actions that an employer wants to implement over a given period.
-In other words: all training actions aimed at supporting its activity, accompanying its development projects and its strategic orientations.
-This includes mandatory training necessary for the exercise of an activity or function as well as training actions aimed at adapting to the job, maintaining employability, increasing skills or qualifications. , the transmission of know-how, the fight against illiteracy, etc.
+Le skills development plan - ex-training plan - is the "dashboard" that brings together all the training initiatives that an employer wants to implement over a given period.
+In other words: all the training initiatives designed to support the company's business, its development projects and its strategic orientations.
+This includes the compulsory training required to carry out an activity or a function, as well as training aimed at adapting to the workstation, maintaining employability, upgrading skills or qualifications, passing on know-how, combating illiteracy, etc.

-It is established annually based on the orientations and priorities defined by the company, as well as the training needs collected in the field from managers and employees themselves via professional interviews.
-Not obligatory, it is nevertheless highly beneficial for all businesses.
-It is an essential factor of performance since it brings consistency between economic strategy and human resources employed.
+It is drawn up annually on the basis of the guidelines and priorities defined by the company, as well as the training needs identified in the field by managers and employees themselves via the professional interview.
+Although it is not compulsory, it is highly beneficial for all companies.
+It is an essential factor in performance, since it brings economic strategy into line with the human resources employed.

-It is useful, even necessary, to formalize an action plan.
+It is useful, if not necessary, to draw up a formal action plan.
 Its content may vary depending on the size of the company.
 The following elements can be included in an action plan.

 Although not obligatory, job descriptions and skills repositories enable qualitative management of human resources and anticipate training needs.
-They are indeed a valuable aid in assessing the level of skills of employees and taking the necessary measures to adjust it to the needs of the company's strategy.
-They also make it possible to establish versatility grids with managers to have an overall vision of the level of expertise of different employees.
+They are an invaluable tool for assessing employee skill levels and taking the necessary steps to adjust them to the needs of the company's strategy.
+They can also be used to establish multi-skilling grids with managers, to give them an overall view of the level of expertise of different employees.

-Monitor both market developments and possible regulatory changes
+- Monitor market developments and any regulatory changes

-– Communicate regularly with management and operational managers on upcoming projects
+- Regular discussions with management and operational managers on upcoming projects

-Interview management applications make it possible to centralize information relating to employees' training wishes, validated or not by their superiors.
-Failing this, it will be necessary to work on developing an in-house tool (on a spreadsheet).
-Apart from professional interviews, it is also possible toconduct internal surveys and, why not, team brainstorming to assess collective training needs in the short term.
+Interview management applications can be used to centralise information about employees' training wishes, whether or not these have been approved by their line managers.
+If this is not possible, an in-house tool (based on a spreadsheet) will have to be developed.
+In addition to professional interviews, it is also possible toconduct internal surveys and, why not, team brainstorming to assess short-term collective training needs.

-– Establish a retroplan for the skills development plan which will be presented to social partnersx
+- Drawing up a retro-planning schedule for the skills development plan to be presented to the social partners.x

-SMEs can be supported by their skills operator (OPCO) in analyzing and defining their training needs.
+SMEs can be supported by their skills operator (OPCO) in analysing and defining their training needs.

-They can also benefit from a human resources consulting service (PCRH), largely covered by public funds.
-This support, provided by a specialized external service provider, can relate to the forward-looking management of jobs and skills.
-For example: diagnosis of the company's situation in terms of GPEC, audit of the skills necessary for digital and ecological transitions, development of an employee skills development plan.
+They can also benefit from human resources consulting service (PCRH), largely covered by public funds.
+This support, provided by a specialist external service provider, can focus on forward-looking management of jobs and skills.
+For example: diagnosis of the company's situation in terms of forward-looking employment and skills management, audit of the skills required for the digital and ecological transitions, drawing up a skills development plan for employees.

 To find out more, SMEs can contact their OPCO.